thousandericas/CC/publicsummary.md

 ### Similarities: COVID-19 & Climate Change:

-- **Early prevention** → lower harms/death tolls (Figure 1) (Klenert et al., 2020).
+**Early prevention **leads to lower harm in climate change and death tolls in COVID-19 (Figure 1).
+Both disproportionately affect **vulnerable populations **(Klenert et al., 2020).

-- **Global inequity** → disproportionately affects vulnerable populations (Klenert et al., 2020).
+In both there is **cognitive dissonance**, the harbouring of thoughts contradictory to one's actions, preventing response.
 Individuals ignored safety regulations put into place, potentially due to the limited tangible benefits to following these policies (McGrath, 2017).
 Blame is often placed on governments and the public, preventing individual response (Hinterleitner, Honegger and Sager, 2022).
 Individuals also blame others (e.g., political parties, countries) to protect one's ingroup (Bouguettaya, Walsh and Team, 2022).
 Both crises can cause individuals to adopt a zero-sum mentality; that the outgroup's gain comes at one’s own personal loss (Hasselmann et al., 2013).

 ### Differences: COVID-19 & Climate Change:

-- **Temporal scales** → concerns are typically short-term versus long-term (Chen et al., 2020).

-- **Degree of control over solutions** → immediate implementation of solutions to change personal outcomes versus long-term global cooperation to change a trend (Krampe et al., 2021).
+The two differ in **temporal scales**, concerns are short-term in COVID-19 but long-term in climate change.
+Individuals also have more **control** over immediate solutions to COVID-19, whereas climate change solutions are long-term efforts often by global corporations (Chen et al., 2020).
 The quantifiable threat of the pandemic reduced uncertainty and saw a more decisive public reaction.

 ## Further Implications

 Climate-related distress is often compounded by the perceived inaction of regulatory bodies (Hickman, 2020).
-A multi-step approach can be an effective solution, with both long-term and short-term applications to combat climate anxiety (Tam, Chan and Clayton, 2023).
+A multi-step approach can be an effective solution, with long-term and short-term applications to combat climate anxiety (Tam, Chan and Clayton, 2023).
 It is essential to harness climate anxiety as a catalyst for change that promotes a sense of agency and encourages action.